abcnorio/aas-mult/Readme.md

 </details>

 > [!IMPORTANT]
 > Be aware that the bash call requires to provide proper paths and other parameters.
 E.g. if a video should be created from a video, the sourcefolder should contain video(s), otherwise it will fail.
 And the resulting error message may be cryptic, because the `R` script fails when this info is required.
 In short - the scripts do **not** provide every possible error check.
 Same is true if other parameters are chosen not as described.
 It's up to the user to call the script properly.
+In case of doubt have a look at [`aas_sim_manual.r`](./aas_sim_manual.r) variants how to call each scenario directly in R.

 ## Options